How it works

 The effects of COVID-19 are still being felt the world over.
 In uncertain times, brands are left wondering what to do next – do they carry on as normal at the risk of appearing to be profiteering, or switch tack entirely in the face of a new global crisis?

 The easiest way to get it right is by doing what is right.
-Consumers expect more from brands than they used to – they expect them to act in a way that matches their own views (or challenges them in an educated way), as well as to serve a greater purpose than simply making money.
+According to recent brand insights, consumers expect more from brands than they used to – they expect them to act in a way that matches their own views (or challenges them in an educated way), as well as to serve a greater purpose than simply making money.
 That doesn’t change in the midst of a crisis – consumers believe that the onus is on brands and companies to do the right thing, whether that means keeping staff safe, pivoting the brand to do good where it’s needed, or keeping us happy in volatile times.

 Some brands are responding to the COVID-19 pandemic well.
 Others have slipped up along the way.
 We decided to ask 1,000 nationally-representative UK residents for their feelings on various brands, and we’ve pulled apart the results below.